PayThePizzo/Discrete-Mathematics-Notes/Theory/03 - Valid Arguments.md

 Attention: If at least one premise of an argument is false, then we have no information about the
 conclusion: It might be true or it might be false!

+## Validity and Truth - Attention!
+In logic, the words true and valid have very different meanings.
+A valid argument may have a false conclusion, and an invalid argument may have a true conclusion.

+Sometimes people lump together the ideas of validity and truth.
+If an argument seems valid, they accept the conclusion as true.
+And if an argument seems fishy (really a slang expression for invalid), they think the conclusion must be false.
+This is not correct!

+## Soundness of an Argument
+> An argument is called sound if, and only if, it is valid and all its premises are true.
+> An argument that is not sound is called unsound.

+The important thing to note is that validity is a property of argument forms: If an argument is valid, then so is every other argument that has the same form.
+Similarly, if an argument is invalid, then so is every other argument that has the same form.

+What characterizes a valid argument is that no argument whose form is valid can have all true premises and a false conclusion.
+For each valid argument, there are arguments of that form with all true premises and a true conclusion, with at least one false premise and a true conclusion, and with at least one false premise and a false conclusion.
+On the other hand, for each invalid argument, there are arguments of that form with every combination of truth values for the premises and conclusion, including all true premises and a false conclusion.

+The bottom line is that we can only be sure that the conclusion of an argument is true when we know that the argument is sound, that is, when we know both that the argument is valid and that it has all true premises.

 ---

 <br>